 MANOVA (multivariate analyses of variance)

 MANOVA stands for Multivariate ANalysis Of VAriance.
-With this statistical technique, the scores of one variable are distributed among different groups.
-The means of the groups are compared with each other.
+With this statistical technique, the scores of one variable are distributed among two or more grouping variables.

 A MANOVA is an extension of an ANOVA.
 In the ANOVA the scores of the subjects are divided among three or more groups.
 For each groups the mean is computed and the deviations between the means is tested.
 The details can be found on our webpage called ANOVA.